SoftwareAG/c8y-docs/content/cockpit/smart-rules-collection.md

 {{< c8y-admon-req >}}
 This smart rule is only available if:
 - your tenant has configured an SMS provider
-- your user has a READ permission for the permission type "Option management"
+- Your user has a READ permission for the permission type "Option management".
 {{< /c8y-admon-req >}}

 **Parameters**